The dimension of an image is defined by its width and height and typically represented as (w × h).

 Use mpimg.imread() function to load the input image, use the image.shape to get the height and width of the image, and print it to the console so that the user can see it.

-To work with the matplotlib library in Python, we need to install it if not installed already using the command below:
+To work with the matplotlib library in Python, we need to install it if it is not already installed using the command below:

 pip install matplotlib